Magnetron85/PyChat/README.md

 - Make sure Ollama is running and listening on 0.0.0.0
 - In the application, use the default URL (http://localhost:11434) or modify if Ollama is running elsewhere on the network
 - Click "Refresh Models" to load your installed Ollama models

+### Setting up Google Gemini

+- Go to the "Settings" tab.
+- Select "Gemini (Google)" from the provider dropdown.
+- Enter your Google Gemini API key.
+- Click "Save Settings."

 ### Using Preprompts
 Preprompts let you store reusable contexts to add to your prompts in conversations (ie keep it brief):